 Posterior cruciate ligament (PCL) injuries

-Less common than anterior cruciate ligament (ACL) injuries, the posterior cruciate ligament is often damaged at the same time as other parts of the knee.
+Less common than anterior cruciate ligament (ACL) injuries, the posterior cruciate ligament is often damaged at the same time as other parts of the knee, or rarely in isolation.

 The posterior cruciate ligament (PCL) is a thick band of tissue that joins the back of the shin bone to the inside of the thigh bone.
 It forms a cross with the anterior cruciate ligament (ACL), which runs through the middle of knee.